dattatray-gatkal/internship_final_project_NetLeaps-TastyCraft/README.md

 ### `npm dev`

-# HITS TO RUN THE PROJECT
+# HINTS TO RUN THE PROJECT

 1. Change the path for the background image in index.css
 2. Add MongoDB URI & JWT Token in .env file